Salisbury-based conveyancing specialists

 But you don’t just need to take our word for our expertise – we have been regularly recommended for years by many local Salisbury estate agents.

-And what’s more, here at Bonallack and Bishop we are an approved Conveyancing Quality Scheme (CQS) practice.
+And what’s more, here at Bonallack & Bishop we are an approved Conveyancing Quality Scheme (CQS) practice.

 CQS was set up by the Law Society so that clients can easily identify those law firms who provide consistently efficient and reliable high quality residential conveyancing.

 What’s more, the Conveyancing Quality Scheme is trusted by some of the UK’s largest mortgage companies [including Santander, HSBC, Clydesdale and Yorkshire Bank] who require membership of the scheme for membership of their lender panels.
-In fact, we are currently on the panel of over 40 major mortgage lenders.
+In fact, as at April 10, 2023), we are currently on the panel of 48 major mortgage lenders.

 Getting on this quality assurance scheme isn’t automatic – all the Law Society Conveyancing Quality Scheme firms have to go through a process of rigorous testing to show that they have a specialist level of knowledge, experience and practice in property law.

-What’s more, we are 1 of just 3 law firms nationwide to be formally recommended by Progressive Property – the U.K.’s largest property education business.
+What’s more, we are 1 of just 3 law firms nationwide to be formally recommended by Progressive Property – the U.K.’s largest business educating the nation’s buy to let landlords and property investors.

 Your conveyancing – how we can help